shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 These relationships ensure that the generator has a higher learning rate during the start of training to prevent the discriminator from learning too quickly relative to the generator.

-Eventually, the generator learning rate drops below that of the discriminator since the images become increasing difficult to differentiate.
+Eventually, the generator learning rate drops below that of the discriminator since the images become increasingly difficult to differentiate.
 Finally, the decaying nature of the learning rate helps ensure stability during training.

 The learning rate of the generator and the discriminator for the first 100 epochs are shown in the following plot.